GIGABAIT93/VCMI/README.md

 # VCMI Plugin

-VCMI Velocity Plugin is a comprehensive tool designed to enhance the functionality of your Minecraft server, offering a variety of modules for detailed server management and control.
-Each module caters to different server needs, with options to enable or disable them as required.
+VCMI Velocity Plugin - This one offers a variety of modules for detailed server management and monitoring.
+Each module can be turned on or off as needed.
+The plugin is designed to be as flexible as possible, allowing you to customize your server's functionality to your specific needs.

-## Features

-VCMI Plugin provides several key modules, each designed with specific functionalities to improve your server's operation and user experience.

 ## Modules
 ### PlayerTime:
-Tracks each player's playing time using a database.
-This module offers commands to toggle its functionality on or off.
+Tracks the total playing time of each player on the server, providing the ability to view the time played by a specific player or the entire server.
 - `/vptime`: Returns the player's total playing time.
 - `/vptime <player>`: Returns the specified player's total playing time.